CoLRev-Environment/colrev/docs/source/dev_docs/packages.rst

 ------------

 * Currently, built-in packages are not published separately.
 They are automatically provided with every PyPI-release of CoLRev.
+* To have a package registered as an official CoLRev package, create a pull-request adding it to the `packages.json <https://github.com/CoLRev-Environment/colrev/tree/main/colrev/package_manager/packages.json>`_.
+* To integrate the package documentation into the official CoLRev documentation, run the ``colrev env --update_package_list`` command.
+This updates the `package_endpoints.json <https://github.com/CoLRev-Environment/colrev/blob/main/docs/source/manual/package_endpoints.json>`_, and the `search_source_types.json <https://github.com/CoLRev-Environment/colrev/blob/main/colrev/docs/source/search_source_types.json>`_, which are used to generate the documentation pages.

 Best practices
 ------------------